andreyorst/fnl-http/doc/http/client.md

 - `throw-errors?` - whether to throw errors on response statuses other than 200, 201, 202, 203, 204, 205, 206, 207, 300, 301, 302,
   303, 304, 307.
 Defaults to `true`.
+- `multipart` - a sequential table of parts.
+- `http-client` - a client object from the `http-client` field of the response to use with persistent connections.
+- `follow-redirects?` - whether to follow redirects automaticaally.
+  Defaults to `true`.
+- `max-redirects` - how many redirects to follow.

 Several options available for the `as` key: